0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 | SSIM     | 0.9365   | 0.9168     | +0.0197  | Minimal gap — no strong overfitting |
 | MSE Loss | 0.0241   | 0.0375     | +0.0134  | Stable generalization          |

-Validation and test SSIM (~0.935 ± 0.011) align closely, confirming robust generalization and balanced codebook utilisation (perplexity ≈ 270).
+The validation and test SSIM(~0:935± 0:011) are close to each other, indicating strong generalisation and a good utilization of the codebook (perplexity ≈ 270).

 ---